Henry County Public Schools: History

-According to a thesis written by Eugene Carol Hoover in 1939 a Dr. J.M.
-Smith who was superintendent of the county schools from 1876 to 1885 wrote a history of education in the county, in which he said prior to 1850 Henry County virtually had no school history worth reporting.
+According to a thesis written by Eugene Carol Hoover in 1939, a Dr. J.M.
+Smith, who was superintendent of the county schools from 1876 to 1885, wrote a history of education in the county.
+He said that prior to 1850, Henry County had virtually no school history worth reporting.
 From 1846 to 1851, there was a brief experiment in Henry County with district free schools, which led to a violent political upheaval and culminated in abandonment of the experiment.

-According to Jean Hairston the first superintendent of Schools in Henry County was Mr. Greenberry T. Griggs who served from 1870 to 1876.
-In 1871 Mr. Griggs reported there were 19 one room schools operating for white children and 10 operating for black children.
+According to Jean Hairston, the first superintendent of schools in Henry County was Greenberry T. Griggs, who served from 1870 to 1876.
+In 1871, he reported there were 19 one-room schools operating for white children and 10 operating for black children.
 These schools were in session for about four and a half months.
-In 1901 it was reported there were 75 schools for white children and 32 for the black children.
+In 1901 it was reported that there were 75 schools for white children and 32 for the black children.
 Schools at this time went for five and a half months.
 All the schools only served grades 1-7.

 Administration

 Superintendent

-The current superintendent of Henry County Public Schools is Sandy Strayer.
-Prior to her appointment in 2018, Strayer served as interim superintendent, Assistant Superintendent for Teaching and Learning, and an administrator in Henry County.
+The current superintendent of Henry County Public Schools is Dr. Amy Blake-Lewis.

-School Board
+School board

-There are 7 members of the Henry County School Board:
+The Henry County School Board has seven members: